Sundance opens with eye on broken American dreams

-PARK CITY, Utah The Sundance Film Festival opened on Thursday night with four features, including a documentary highlighting America's housing crisis, the fractured American dream and values humbled by today's lackluster economy.
+PARK CITY, Utah The Sundance Film Festival was set to open on Thursday night with four features, including a documentary examining America's housing crisis, the fractured American dream and values humbled by today's lackluster economy.

-The documentary, "The Queen of Versailles," follows self-made former billionaire and timeshare mogul David Siegel and his wife Jackie, who at first glance may not seem in touch with many Americans who have struggled in the current, downbeat economy.
+The documentary, "The Queen of Versailles," follows self-made billionaires Jackie and David Siegel who at first glance may not seem in touch with many Americans who have struggled in the current, downbeat economy.

-The film, which debuted Thursday night to a packed house and solid applause, opens with the couple constructing their dream house: A sprawling 90,000 square foot mansion named "Versailles" inspired by the French palace.
+The film opens with the couple constructing their dream house: A 90,000 square foot mansion named "Versailles" inspired by the French palace.

-But the story eventually comes to resemble many of the lessons learned by those who have lost their homes, jobs and experienced the effects of the economic crisis.
+But director Lauren Greenfield told Reuters the story eventually came to resemble many of the lessons learned by those who have lost their homes, jobs and experienced the effects of the economic crisis.

-"The American dream has always been this idea of home ownership," director Laura Greenfield told Reuters, but the film shows the Siegels dealing with the slumping economy, like many in the United States, and "how they downsize and cope with the situation," eventually rediscovering what is important to them.
+"The American dream has always been this idea of home ownership," Greenfield said, but the film shows the Siegels dealing with the impact of the economy, like many in the United States, and "how they downsize and cope with the situation," eventually rediscovering what is important to them.

 "They do take on this everyman quality that ends up putting them nearer to us in terms of the overreaching of America and downsizing and getting back to core values," said Greenfield.

-"Versailles" is one of several high-profile films here that show Americans tackling problems associated with the weak economy, greed and dreams reevaluated.
+"Versailles" is one of several high-profile films here that show Americans tackling problems associated with the downturned economy and broken dreams.

-Even though Americans were experiencing some hopelessness, including a Washington in "paralysis," Redford said Sundance audiences could be upbeat because while some films "might be reflective of these hard times...there is not paralysis here."
+He added that even though Americans were experiencing some hopelessness, including a Washington in "paralysis," he said Sundance audiences could be upbeat because while some films "might be reflective of these hard times .. there is not paralysis here."

 10 DAYS; 100+ FILMS